ray2day/ray2day/README.md

 >> Scrum:</BR>
 • Professional Scrum Master (PSM I) (certificate)</P>

-- at Bookerz: Everyday I am working with Visual Studio and writing code in C# and doing a lot of database work and writing a lot of complex queries using SQL Server Management Studio.
-Also using a lot of other tools like I for example Gitkraken and Postman.
-I enjoy the coding and create great things, learning a lot from my more experienced back end collegues.</BR>
+- at Bookerz: Everyday I am working with Visual Studio, write code in C# and doing a lot of database work writing a lot of complex queries using SQL Server Management Studio.
+Also I am using a lot of other tools like for example Gitkraken and Postman.
+I enjoy coding and being part of great projects in which I learn a lot from my back end collegues.</BR>

 Other courses</BR>
 • C# Test-Driven development, Introduction to ASP.NET Core MVC (.NET 5), Learn ASP.NET Core MVC (.NET 6), Building a .NET 6 API Using TDD and The Bowling Game Kata</P>